jsadler98/WDI_PROJECT_4/README.md

 This was a great project for me as I really enjoyed using React for the first time to create a MERN stack app, it was great to explore the React libary and documentation to construct my Gametastic app and was also great to practise what I had already studied.
 I think if you look at how much I have progressed from project 1 to now its amazing, but it took alot of hard work and the hard work will continue.

+## Currently

+Working on improvements and trying to fix the buttons so I can get authentication back up and running.